Traditional Christmas dishes in Portugal

 Octopus (boiled)

-If cod is the king of Christmas, in Minho and Trás os Montes, octopus is the Emperor.
+If cod is the king of Christmas, in Minho and Trás-os-Montes, octopus is the Emperor.
 The tradition of eating octopus at Christmas was so strong that people smuggled it from Galicia – people found very imaginative ways to pass the octopus across the Portuguese/Spanish border.

 During the Salazar dictatorship, the importation of octopus was prohibited, giving preference to cod.
 However, the desire to eat octopus was so strong that there was contraband.
-Despite the strong control of the fiscal guards, it was always found a way to get the octopus to Portugal.
+Despite the strong control of the fiscal guards, it always found a way to get the octopus to Portugal.
 It was hidden in several layers of clothing, buried in holes, among other creative ways to deceive the border guard.

 At Christmas, the octopus was hung behind the door, and two days before breakfast, the women washed it in the fountain.
 They also beat the octopus on a rock at least 50 times until it went limp.
-Then they cooked the Octopus until it is tender, and it was served potatoes and onions.
+Then they cooked the Octopus until it was tender, and it was served with potatoes and onions.
 It was eaten before the midnight mass.

 Capão à Freamunde (Capon of Freamunde)